Hello GIS

 You can also go through other free resources including:

-At the end of every practical there is a link anonymous Google feeback form, let us know if something is unclear and we will go over it in a future session.
+At the end of every practical there is a link to an anonymous Google feedback form, let us know if something is unclear and we will go over it in a future session.